laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

         run: nix --store ${{ env.NIX_STORE_PATH }} develop . --command bundler exec rspec
 ```

-Let's explain this pipeline.

 In the happy path, the Ruby on Rails application is being built with its dependencies and a set of verifications are being run on the code.
-We are making sure no secrets are present in the code, the code is well formatted, the code is linted, and all of our tests are passing.
+We are making sure the project can build, no secrets are present in the code, the code is well formatted, the code is linted, and all the tests are passing.

 Installing the system dependencies is delegated to Nix.
-This is identical to our local environment.
+This is identical to the local environment set up previously because of the `flake.nix` configuration.
-So, as an example, we know that both our local environment and CI environment have the same version of `ruby`.
+So, as an example, we know that both the local environment and CI environment have the same version of `ruby`.

-As it pertains to our dependencies, we cache them to speed up subsequent CI runs.
+The pipeline also caches installed dependencies to speed up subsequent CI runs.
-A hash of the respective lockfiles for Nix, Ruby, and JavaScript are used as the cache key - if a lockfile is changed, a dependency has changed, so we should break the cache.
+A hash of the respective lockfiles for Nix, Ruby, and JavaScript are used as the cache key - if a lockfile is changed, a dependency has changed, so the cache should be broken.

-### Errors I encountered
+Otherwise, don't bother re-downloading and reinstalling the dependencies - back them up from the GitHub actions cache instead.

+### Some more hiccups along the way

 #### Permissions and the /nix/store

-Nix stores its binary store at `/nix/store` by default.
+Nix stores binaries in `/nix/store` by default.
-When trying to restore this in CI, I observed permissions errors on trying to restore the nix cache to that location.
+When cached binaries were present for the lockfile hash, the CI user would try to restore binaries to that path.
+Makes sense.

+However, this was triggering permissions errors.
 The GitHub actions runner has its own user that does not have permissions to restore to that path.
-There [is a workaround](https://github.com/actions/cache/issues/749#issuecomment-1465302692) which you can observe from the CI declaration.
+There [is a workaround](https://github.com/actions/cache/issues/749#issuecomment-1465302692) which can be observed from the CI declaration.
 Storing the nix binary storage in a path the GitHub actions user can modify (e.g. `~/nix/store`) circumvents this problem.

+However, this meant I had to use `flakes` instead of `nix-shell` and that the Nix CI steps are littered with a `--store` argument.

 #### The pg gem and its implied dependencies

 The `pg` gem required by Rails to connect to postgres assumes dependencies on the local system: